Rejuvinate your body and mind with a relaxing and therapeutic massage at Queen West Physiotherapy.

 Since 2001, Christina has worked alongside physiotherapists, chiropractors, acupuncturists, naturopaths and homeopaths.
 In that same time she has also taken many courses to further her education as a therapist like dynamic posture, hot stone and thermal palms therapies and Reiki along with her knowledge in Swedish massage.

-Christina's work is both relaxing and therapeutic and is delivered with a compassionate touch, being unique to each individual’s needs.
+Christina’s work is both relaxing and therapeutic and is delivered with a compassionate touch, being unique to each individual’s needs.
 She regularly treats the following conditions:

 - Muscle Strain/Sprain